Ferrara

-Ferrara (/fəˈrɑːrə/; /it/; Fràra /egl/) is a city and comune (municipality) in Emilia-Romagna, Northern Italy, capital of the province of Ferrara.
-As of 2016, it had 132,009 inhabitants.
+Ferrara (/fəˈrɑːrə/; /it/; Fràra /egl/) is a city and comune (municipality) in the region of Emilia-Romagna in northern Italy, capital of the province of Ferrara.
+As of 2026, with a population of 129,048, it is the 29th-largest city in Italy.

 It is situated 44 km northeast of Bologna, on the Po di Volano, a branch channel of the main stream of the Po River, located 5 km north.
 The town has broad streets and numerous palaces dating from the Renaissance, when it hosted the court of the House of Este.
 For its beauty and cultural importance, it has been designated by UNESCO as a World Heritage Site.

 History

 Antiquity and Middle Ages

 Etruscan jewellery is displayed at the National Archaeological Museum of Ferrara.

 The first documented settlements in the area of the present-day Province of Ferrara date from the 6th century BC.
 The ruins of the Etruscan town of Spina, established along the lagoons at the ancient mouth of the Po river, were lost until modern times, when drainage schemes in the Valli di Comacchio marshes in 1922 first officially revealed a necropolis with over 4,000 tombs, evidence of a population centre that in Antiquity must have played a major role.

 There is uncertainty among scholars about the proposed Roman origin of the settlement in its current location (Tacitus and Boccaccio refer to a "Forum Alieni"), for little is known of this period, but some archeologic evidence points to the hypothesis that Ferrara could have been originated from two small Byzantine settlements: a cluster of facilities around the Cathedral of St. George, on the right bank of the main branch of the Po, which then ran much closer to the city than today, and a castrum, a fortified complex built on the left bank of the river to defend against the Lombards.

 Ferrara appears first in a document of the Lombard king Desiderius of 753 AD, when he captured the town from the Exarchate of Ravenna.
 Later the Franks, after routing the Lombards, presented Ferrara to the Papacy in 754 or 756.
 In 988 Ferrara was ceded by the Church to the House of Canossa, but at the death of Matilda of Tuscany in 1115 it became a free commune.
 During the 12th century the history of the town was marked by the wrestling for power between two preeminent families, the Guelph Adelardi and the Ghibelline Salinguerra.
 The powerful Imperial House of Este threw their decisive weight behind the Salinguerra and eventually reaped the benefits of victory for themselves.
 Thus, in 1264 Obizzo II d'Este was proclaimed lifelong ruler of Ferrara, taking the additional titles of Lord of Modena in 1288 and of Reggio in 1289.
 His rule marked the end of the communal period in Ferrara and the beginning of the Este rule, which lasted until 1598.